Latin Restaurants

 GALLERIA/UPTOWN

 Go on a culinary tour along the Mexican coasts at Caracol.
-Dishes like Ceviche de Langosta, Ostiones Asados and Pescado Zarandeado are inspired by cuisine from 16 Mexican coastal states.
+Dishes like Ceviche de Langosta, Ostiones Asados, and Pescado Zarandeado are inspired by cuisine from 16 Mexican coastal states.
 We also recommend tasting their amazing brunch menu.

 WEST HOUSTON/WESTCHASE/SOUTHWEST